Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 Riders are additions to your life insurance policy that allow you to customize your coverage.

-Some life insurance riders are included with your life insurance policy, some riders you can add for no additional charge, some riders you can add with an additional charge, and some riders require additional underwriting in additional to an additional charge.
+Some life insurance riders are included with your policy, some riders can be added to your policy for free, some you can add for an additional premium, and some riders require additional underwriting as well as an additional charge.